ayoo2452/DH110/README.md

 ## <a name="designStatement">🔹Design Statement</a>

 Los Angeles is infamous for its high cost of living and is notoriously difficult to navigate without a car, but this city also has underutilized facilities and resources.
 This project aims to create a centralized hub of information for Los Angeles residents, allowing easy access to city-provided resources like public transit and city services.
-Furthermore, this redesign intends to raise awareness **for support systems and/or organizations for various concerns.
+Furthermore, this redesign intends to inform citizens of the support available through financial, domestic, and public health resources provided by the city and/or volunteer organizations.

 Having streamlined communication and easy access to resources is incredibly important to foster a sustainable community.
 Thus, it is important to resolve this issue through my project— a mobile redesign— because such a product utilizes modern advances in technology and communication to improve the quality of life for Los Angeles citizens.